Politic-Revolutionnaire/Robotics_New/README.md

 3. Edit the files and commit to where you want the changes to go.
 4. Push the changes
-5. MAKE SURE THE AUTON AND SIDE SELECTOR IS CORRECT TO THE SIDE AND ROUTE
+5. MAKE SURE THE AUTON AND SIDE SELECTOR IS CORRECT TO THE SIDE AND ROUTE Default is Red side.
+Change sideSelect to -1 for blue side Change autonMode from 0,1,2 for different routes